Spontaneous mass generation and chiral symmetry breaking in a lattice Nambu-Jona-Lasinio model: Chiral symmetry breaking in an infinite-volume and continuum limit

 \subsection{The interaction Hamiltonian in an infinite-volume and continuum limit}

-If one expresses the interactions in the right-hand of (\ref{HamintFourier}) in terms of the operators of the up and down quarks, then the expressions become very complicated.
+If one expresses the interactions in the right-hand of (\ref{HamintFourier}) in terms of the operators of the {u- and d-} quarks, then the expressions become very complicated.
 The reason is that the interaction processes allow the momentum transfer given by (\ref{Ki}).
 In order to clarify this point, we consider more general interactions which have the following form:

 where the function $G^{(\Lambda)}(x)$ of the site $x\in\Lambda$ is given by

 with a real-valued function $\hat{G}(k)$ of the momentum $k$.
 Here, we require the condition ${\rm supp}\; \hat{G}(k)\subset [-\varepsilon_0,\varepsilon_0]^3$ with a small positive $\varepsilon_0$.
 This condition forbids the momentum transfer given by (\ref{Ki}) in the processes of the interaction.
 Moreover, because of the anti-periodic boundary condition (\ref{APBC}) for the momentum $k$, we restrict the argument $x-y$ of the function $G^{(\Lambda)}(x-y)$ in (\ref{generalIntG}) into the region $\vert x^{(i)}-y^{(i)}\vert\le L$ for $i=1,2,3$ by relying on the periodic boundary condition of the lattice $\Lambda$.